 Pu-erh.
 Raw vs Ripe.

 Both Ripe Pu-erh and Raw Pu-erh teas are made from sun-dried leaves – shai qing mao cha.
-The raw material is usually camellia sinensis var. assamica.
-After roasting, pu-erh tea is left to age and ferment, often for many years, resulting in its dark color and bold, mellow flavor.
+The raw material is usually Camellia Sinensis var. assamica.
+After pressing, pu-erh tea is left to age, often for many years, resulting in its dark color and bold, mellow flavor.

 Like Champagne or other regionally specific foods and beverages, pu-erh is a geographically indicated product.

-This tea can only be produced and fermented in southern Yunnan Province using sun-dried green tea from specific tea varieties found in Yunnan, Laos, Burma and some parts of Thailand and Vietnam.
+This tea can only be grown and produced in Yunnan province using sun-dried green tea from specific tea varieties.

-Raw (Sheng) Pu-erh is a pu-erh that is made from tea leaves that were processed similar to green tea: picked, quickly roasted to stop the oxidation (this step is called sha qing (杀青) – "kill green"), sun-dried and then steamed to be compressed into round disks called cakes.
-After which the cakes are aged until the tea’s taste is properly transformed.
+Raw (Sheng) Pu-erh is a pu-erh made from tea leaves that were processed similar to green tea: picked, withered, roasted to stop the oxidation (this step is called Sha Qing, 杀青 – "Kill Green"), sun-dried and then steamed to be compressed into round disks called pu-erh tea cakes.
+Afterwards, the cakes are aged until the tea’s taste is properly transformed.

 Because raw pu-erh doesn’t go through the piling process, it retains a fresh scent as well as a little bit of astringency, with a sweet aftertaste.

 - The leaves get piled up to a certain height that is usually around 70 cm, but different tea masters have their own preferences.

-- The piled tea gets wetted with water, and sometimes coved by a linen cloth.
-This step allows the tea to stay warm and creates a humid environment to accelerate the fermentation.
+- The piled tea gets sprinkled with water (and sometimes covered by a linen cloth).
+This step allows the tea to stay warm and creates a humid environment to create and maintain a fermentation process.

 - After the tea ferments to a certain degree, it gets unpiled and ventilated.

-Depending on the degree of such fermentation, pu-erh turns from green or yellow to a reddish-brown color.
+Under the joint action of fermentation, internal and external oxidation, pu-erh turns from green or yellow to a reddish-brown color.
 You can tell the degree of wet piling by the color of the liquid – the darker the liquid gets, the higher the wet piling degree, and vice versa.

-The process of piling transforms the tea’s taste to a very thick one with an earthy aroma.
+The piling step in the production process is vital for the transformation of the tea’s taste to a very thick one with an earthy aroma.